Shufti Positioned as a Leading Challenger in Juniper Research’s 2024 KYC/KYB leaderboard

 Businesses are entering new markets faster.
 This speed is not possible without KYC and KYB solutions that work consistently across 230+ countries and territories, 150+ languages, and thousands of document types.
 This is exactly where Shufti operates today.

 Shufti has long understood these forces and adapted its KYC and KYB solutions to mitigate the barriers enterprises face while expanding safely in new markets.
-This approach led to our recognition as a leading challenger in KYC and KYB systems.
+With the evolution and expansion of identity verification, Shufti treats fraud as an evolving entity as well.

 How Juniper’s Leaderboard Evaluates Vendors